styromaniac/Rain/README.md

 ![SNOWFLAKE](https://user-images.githubusercontent.com/43807387/223344700-f0cb2109-52a1-48f7-9769-af673d11102d.svg)

-# Sn0 (because every file is unique)
-Sn0 is a Python script that defines several functions to download and update a website from a given source URL to a local destination directory.

-The main function of the script, download_website, takes two arguments: the source URL of the website to download and the local destination directory where the website should be saved.
-It performs the following tasks:

-1. It downloads a file called sn0.txt from the source URL and saves it to the destination directory.
-This file contains SHA-256 checksums for all the files in the website, and is used to detect changes and updates to the website.
-2. It reads the contents of sn0.txt and compares the checksums of the local files in the destination directory to those in the file.
-If a local file is missing or has a different checksum, the script downloads the updated file from the source URL and saves it to the destination directory.
-3. It downloads the HTML content of the website from the source URL and saves it to the destination directory as index.html.
-4. It parses the HTML content of index.html to extract all the links to other files in the website (images, stylesheets, scripts, etc.) and saves them to a list.
-5. It uses a thread pool to download all the linked files that belong to the website and saves them to the destination directory.
-It skips files that are already up-to-date or have already been downloaded and verified.
-6. It updates the links in index.html to point to the local copies of the files in the destination directory.

-Overall, the script provides a simple and efficient way to synchronize a website between a source URL and a local destination directory.
-It ensures that all the files in the website are up-to-date and consistent with the checksums in sn0.txt, and handles parallel downloads of multiple files to speed up the synchronization process.
+This is a Python program that helps to download and update websites.
+It does this by downloading the website's HTML content and all the files referenced in it.
+The program also verifies the checksums of the downloaded files to ensure they are not corrupted.
+It also checks if there are any new files on the website and downloads them.
+Additionally, it updates the links in the HTML content to match the local file system.
+The program has options to create backups of the downloaded files and to remove files from subfolders that are not referenced in the HTML content.

 Sn0 depends on a PHP script that provides the file path with the current SHA3-512sum for each file to download/update on a destination computing device in the text file known as sn0.txt.
 Any newer, more secure hashing algorithm can be very simply replaced by a drop-in solution as long as there aren't external dependencies.